cameronhill1/Skill-of-Living/recs.md

 - **Tao Te Ching, Lao Tzu** - The translation is important, with Stephen Mitchell's being my personal favourite, and Gia-Fu Feng and Jane English's being more accurate (apparently)...
 Although I said my "If I could give you one book" was Josh Waitzkin's The Art of Learning, that was only because I think it's much more accessible for most people than the Tao Te Ching.
 I went through a (long) stage of reading something from this Tao Te Ching every day, simply because I wanted to keep only to the best inputs, and I could find nothing that could compare.
 It's essentially a collection of 81 short poems, or verses.
 You could read the whole thing comfortably in 20 minutes, though that doesn't do it justice...
 You could just as well spend a month, or a year, reading just a single verse.
 Each line seems to fill the heart with a lightness that seems hard to access elsewhere.
 Anyways, I'd highly recommend.
 You can download a Tao Te Ching app for free on the app store, with the translations I've recommended and a couple others too.
 Enjoy.

+- **7 Habits of Highly Effective People, Covey** - This is widely considered to be one of the most important books to be released in the "self-help" space, with over 25 million copies since its publication in 1989.
+Over the years, I have often found my ideas coming back around to closely reflect Covey's teachings and philosophy, and it's a book that I would probably do well to read more often!
+With no fluff, Covey suggests that there are timeless "principles" which we would do well as humans to align our "values" with - and then to live in alignment with those values.
+The 7 habits are both an exploration of those principles, and a practical guide on how to align ourselves with them.
+Highly recommended.

 - **The War of Art + The Artist's Journey, Pressfield** - Both books are short, with pretty simple core concepts that explore from many different angles, so that you come away feeling very inspired and much more likely to start applying them in your life.
 The War of Art looks at our "Daemon", our Resistance to it, and how to reframe and overcome this Resistance.
 It's a really important book if you want to ever get anything of value done, I think.
 The Artist's Journey, although it covers Resistance, looks more at Art's place in our creative and spiritual lives.
 Among other things, he maps Joseph Campbell's work on the hero's journey onto that of an artists, both on the macro level, and on the micro level, giving a practical walkthrough of what it looks like to make Good art.

 - **Power of Now + A New Earth, Tolle** - Although I think A New Earth is better, I think the Power of Now is a better introduction to "presence" and living with more conscious awareness.
 Both are classics that have changed millions of lives.
 If you think you're getting a bit stuck in "doing" and need to learn to chill out more into just "being", these are worth checking out.